deepgram/web-next/content/blog/posts/guide-deepspeech-speech-to-text/index.md

 ---
-title: A Guide to DeepSpeech Speech to Text
+title: "A Guide to DeepSpeech Speech to Text"
-description: DeepSpeech is a Python library for doing ASR.
-In this post, we’ll look at how to use DeepSpeech to do Speech to Text in Python
+description: "DeepSpeech is a Python library for doing ASR.
+In this post, we’ll look at how to use DeepSpeech to do Speech to Text in Python"
 date: 2022-08-01
 cover: https://res.cloudinary.com/deepgram/image/upload/v1659364680/blog/2022/08/guide-deepspeech-speech-to-text/cover.jpg
 authors: